OpenFn/docs/blog/2021-10-20-the-case-for-health-information-exchange.md

 information exchange architecture.
 My cousin Mariam’s experience with healthcare in Conakry serves as an example.
 After visiting three clinics and hospitals in Conakry, Mariam was diagnosed with kidney stones at the fourth one.
-All of the data that was collected in the first three clinics were not accessible to Dr.
-Kaba at the fourth one.
+All of the data that was collected in the first three clinics were not accessible to her doctor at the fourth one.
 At each clinic the same data was collected and doctors relied on Mariam to provide her medical history.
 They asked about past visits, previous diagnoses, prescriptions, lab results, etc. Her medical history was spread across paper and electronic systems, in her home, at different